shinseung428/ImageCompletion_IncompleteData/README.md

-# Learning to complete images using only incomplete data
+# Learning to complete images using incomplete data

 Most of the image completion and generative models require fully-observed samples to train the network.
 However, as it's stated in the ambientGAN paper, obtaining high resolution samples can be very expensive or impractical for some applications.